johanmattssonm/birdfont/README.md

 Windows and Mac binaries can be downloaded from https://birdfont.org Many Linux distributions have packages of Birdfont in their repositories.
-There is a BSD package in OpenBSD and FreeBSD.
+There are BSD packages in OpenBSD and FreeBSD.

 [birdfont]: https://birdfont.org/images/birdfont_logo2.png "Birdfont logo"
 [xmlbird]: https://birdfont.org/xmlbird.php "XML Bird – XML Parser for programs written in VALA"